HelenHelene/eportfolio/NS/NS_Unit03_Scanning.md

 ### Reflections
+1. Did you have any issues or challenges with the scans?
-I use Windows, and Nslookup in Windows does not directly support whois functionality.
+   - I use Windows, and Nslookup in Windows does not directly support whois functionality.
 I tried to download and install third-party tools like the whois command-line utility from [Sysinternals by Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/whois), but it also did not work.

+2. How did you overcome them?
+   - Therefore, I use online whois services like [ICANN Whois](https://lookup.icann.org/en/lookup) to get the same information.

+3. How will they affect your final report?
-Therefore, I use online whois services like [ICANN Whois](https://lookup.icann.org/en/lookup) to get the same information.
-For the final report, I will also try alternative ways if I cannot get the requested information in the Windows working environment.
+   - For the final report, I will also try alternative ways if I cannot get the requested information in the Windows working environment.

 ---